Crewe defender Ng open to Lions future

 "The FAS is open to foreign players who can contribute positively to Singapore football and we will work closely with the incoming national team head coach and technical director for any decisions we undertake in naturalising foreign talents."

 Ng - who came through the famed Crewe academy that has produced England internationals Danny Murphy, Dean Ashton, Rob Jones and Seth Johnson - told TNP last month that he is willing to give up his British passport to play for the Lions.
 Singaporean citizens are not allowed to hold dual nationality.

 "I've always wanted to (play for Singapore), my family still live there, so I'd love to play for Singapore and make them proud," said Ng, who visited his Singapore relatives during the off-season thrice in the last five years.

 "My grandfather was from there and he passed away a few years ago.
 It'll be nice to play for them and, hopefully, he'd like that."

 However, that remains a pipe dream for the moment.

-While Fifa rules deem Ng eligible to play for the Lions via his grandfather's ancestry, qualifying for a Singaporean passport by descent is applicable to only individuals with at least one parent born in Singapore or is a citizen by registration.
+While Fifa rules deem Ng eligible to play for the Lions via his grandfather's ancestry, qualifying for a Singaporean passport by descent is applicable only to individuals with at least one parent who is born in Singapore or is a citizen by registration.